The Governors of the Stamford Endowed Schools are delighted to confirm that Stamford will become fully co-educational at all stages.

 We would love to welcome you and your family to visit Stamford.
 To book your visit, please contact us in the first instance at email@example.com, or call us on 01780 750 311.

 The Old Girls’ Guild and the Old Stamfordian Club are the membership organisations for former students of Stamford High School and Stamford School.
 They are and will remain vital in our Old Stamfordian community.
 We will be working with the committees of the Club and the Guild to make sure that future generations of Old Stamfordians continue to have access to the same excellent supportive network and resources, and we will stay in touch with all of our Old Stamfordians as those plans develop.

 The honours boards will be retained and will continue to be displayed as they are now.
 They are a vital part of our heritage and the historic record of the schools, and we will be very proud to maintain them alongside new boards for co-educational honours.

 We already have a centralised archive that maintains the recorded history and artefacts of both Schools, and this will continue.
 Both sites will be home to a permanent display marking the history of the Schools, and we will continue to display documents, photos and artefacts at events, just as we do at the moment.

 We will maintain the key traditions that are important to our students and staff, but we look forward, too, to creating new ones together.

 We will be writing to all our parents and staff with a fortnightly update in term time throughout the transition and planning process, and the information page at stamfordcoed.org will also be kept updated.
-The first update will follow before the end of this half term.

 We won’t be able to answer detailed questions – such as who your child’s subject teachers might be – until nearer the time.
-However, if you have more general questions that we may be able to help with at this stage, please contact us at email@example.com.
+However, if you have more general questions that we may be able to help with at this stage, please contact us firstname.lastname@example.org.